PLSQL-Champions-2024-25/WED_26687_MUKUNDENTE_Gloria_AssI/As1 README.md

 ### 1. DDL (Data Definition Language):

 We used DDL commands to create the database tables, such as:
-CREATE TABLE: To create the necessary tables for authors, books, publishers, members, and borrowed books.
+CREATE TABLE: To create the necessary tables for guests, rooms, reservation, Employee, Payments and Services.

 ```SQL
 --Create the Guests table to store guest details